mvazquezc/scc-fun/demo3/README.md

         ~~~json
         {
-          "lastTransitionTime": "2021-01-29T09:15:15Z",
+          "lastTransitionTime": "2022-08-29T13:47:13Z",
-          "lastUpdateTime": "2021-01-29T09:15:15Z",
+          "lastUpdateTime": "2022-08-29T13:47:13Z",
-          "message": "pods \"reversewords-app-captest-7646fc5646-\" is forbidden: unable to validate against any security context constraint: [spec.containers[0].securityContext.runAsUser: Invalid value: 0: must be in the ranges: [1000650000, 1000659999] spec.containers[0].securityContext.capabilities.add: Invalid value: \"NET_BIND_SERVICE\": capability may not be added spec.containers[0].securityContext.runAsUser: Invalid value: 0: must be in the ranges: [1000650000, 1000659999] spec.containers[0].securityContext.capabilities.add: Invalid value: \"NET_BIND_SERVICE\": capability may not be added]",
+          "message": "pods \"reversewords-app-captest-6b89bbc766-\" is forbidden: unable to validate against any security context constraint: [provider \"anyuid\": Forbidden: not usable by user or serviceaccount, spec.containers[0].securityContext.runAsUser: Invalid value: 0: must be in the ranges: [1000800000, 1000809999], provider \"restricted-v2-seccomp\": Forbidden: not usable by user or serviceaccount, provider \"restricted\": Forbidden: not usable by user or serviceaccount, provider \"nonroot-v2\": Forbidden: not usable by user or serviceaccount, provider \"nonroot\": Forbidden: not usable by user or serviceaccount, provider \"restricted-netbind\": Forbidden: not usable by user or serviceaccount, provider \"hostmount-anyuid\": Forbidden: not usable by user or serviceaccount, provider \"machine-api-termination-handler\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork-v2\": Forbidden: not usable by user or serviceaccount, provider \"hostnetwork\": Forbidden: not usable by user or serviceaccount, provider \"hostaccess\": Forbidden: not usable by user or serviceaccount, provider \"node-exporter\": Forbidden: not usable by user or serviceaccount, provider \"privileged\": Forbidden: not usable by user or serviceaccount]",
           "reason": "FailedCreate",
           "status": "True",
           "type": "ReplicaFailure"
         }
         ~~~

     2. At this point you might think that giving access to the `default` SA to the SCC `restricted-netbind` will solve the issue.
 And that's right, but there is a better way.

 3. Let's create a new SA for running our application:

     ~~~sh
     oc -n ${NAMESPACE} create sa reverse-words-app
     ~~~

 4. Now, it's time to give it access to the `restricted-netbind` SCC:

     ~~~sh
     oc -n ${NAMESPACE} adm policy add-scc-to-user restricted-netbind system:serviceaccount:${NAMESPACE}:reverse-words-app
     ~~~

 5. Finally, patch the deployment so it uses the new SA we created:

     ~~~sh
     oc -n ${NAMESPACE} patch deployment reversewords-app-captest -p '{"spec":{"template":{"spec":{"serviceAccountName":"reverse-words-app"}}}}' --type merge
     ~~~

 6. The deployment will run our container now:

     ~~~sh
     oc -n ${NAMESPACE} get deployment reversewords-app-captest
     ~~~

-    ~~~
+    ~~~sh
     NAME                       READY   UP-TO-DATE   AVAILABLE   AGE
     reversewords-app-captest   1/1     1            1           3m
     ~~~